thedeveloperme10/Leetcode_Solutions/Minimum Depth of Binary Tree.md

 ### Algorithm

 This problem is similar to [LeetCode #104 - Maximum Depth of Binary Tree](https://leetcode.com/problems/maximum-depth-of-binary-tree).
 The [solution to that problem](https://github.com/RodneyShag/LeetCode_solutions/blob/master/Solutions/Maximum%20Depth%20of%20Binary%20Tree.md) uses Depth-First Search (DFS).
 However, in the problem below we want to find `minDepth()`, so Breadth-First Search (BFS) will be a faster than DFS since it may not need to traverse every node.
-Implementing BFS on a tree is similar to doing a [level-order traversal on a tree](https://github.com/RodneyShag/LeetCode_solutions/blob/master/Solutions/Binary%20Tree%20Level%20Order%20Traversal.md)!
+Implementing BFS on a tree is similar to doing a [level-order traversal on a tree]

 ### Provided Code